k3an3/pyshell/README.md

 possible.
 Commands are base-64 encoded to help deal with WAFs, and are submitted as POST requests to be less visible in request logs.

-Usage is `python3 pyshell.py URL` where URL points to a script which performs the command injection, something like this:
+For the example PHP shell, usage is `python3 pyshell-php.py URL` where URL points to a script which performs the command injection, something like this:

 ```